Chimney breast: False chimney breasts

 False chimney breasts are sometimes constructed around a twin-walled flue or against a wall pierced by a flue for purely cosmetic purposes.
 Typically they will consist of a timber frame or stud work covered with plaster board and a plaster skim.
 If the false breast contains a flue, it may be necessary to line it with a refractory material such as vermiculite.
 Usually, additional cosmetic features will be added, such as cosmetic beams, overmantels or fireplace surrounds.

 Removal

 Chimney breasts often become redundant with respect to their function as a chimney after the installation of alternative heating methods, such as central heating.
-Removal of the chimney breast can provide more floor space and a more regular shaped room.
-However, chimney breasts often have structural function.
-Therefore, removal needs to be done with care, and preferably with professional advice.
+Removing a chimney breast can create more floor space and a more regular-shaped room, but since chimney breasts often have a structural function, removal requires careful planning.
+It’s essential to consult a structural engineer and follow building regulations.
+Use appropriate PPE, especially dust masks (FFP3) to avoid inhaling fine particles, such as silica and asbestos, which can be smaller than 2.5 microns.
+These particles can be harmful if inhaled, so professional advice and asbestos testing are recommended.
 The removal of part (especially the lower part) of a breast can cause uneven loading on a wall, especially if the upper part is not suitably supported, ideally on an I-beam.
-In some cases, support on a steel beam and post, or by gallows brackets may be acceptable.
+In some cases, support on a steel beam and post, or by gallows brackets may be acceptable with party wall agreement.
+A gallows bracket cannot be used on both sides of the party wall without removing the chimney stack.